Feline Pregnancy

-A feline pregnancy lasts 9 weeks - around 63-65 days.
-Some cats have even given birth successfully at just 55 days but this is unusual.
+The pregnancy of a domestic cat lasts just 9 weeks - around 63-65 days.
+Compared to the 40 weeks of human gestation, this 9 weeks mean that the kittens need to develop very fast.
+Some cats have even given birth successfully at just 55 days but this is rare & unusual.

 A Healthy Queen

-The female is called a Queen when she is pregnant & breeding.
-She must be fit & healthy with high quality throughout her life with additional nutrient-rich specialised food introduced ideally before her mating even occurs.
-She must be vet checked, FIV/FELV tested & her heart scanned & diagnosed as being free of Hypertrophic Cardiomyopathy (HCM) .
+The female cat who is of age & mated is called a Queen.
+It’s vital before being mated, throughout her pregnancy & subsequent lactation that she is fit & healthy with high quality very nutrient dense food fed to her throughout.
+Before being considered for breeding from she must be vet checked, FIV/FELV tested & her heart scanned & diagnosed as being free of Hypertrophic Cardiomyopathy (HCM) each year.

 A Healthy Mate (Tom)

-The male chosen to sire kittens must be chosen with great care.
-He must not be related to the queen and should also have undergone all the same health screening as the queen whether or not the Tom is resident or an outside stud.
+The male who is to sire her kittens must be chosen with great care.
+He should not be related to the queen & he must also have undergone all the same rigorous health screening as the queen whether or not he is to be a resident in-house only or an open stud.

-If he is a well built large specimen for the breed & she is small & slight, the kittens of such a coupling are likely to carry his genetic just as much as her own.
-Large kittens may be a struggle for her to birth leading to the need for veterinary intervention.
-If he is a proven male the breeder will make consideration of his previous litters to get an idea of likely litter & kitten size.
+If the male is a well-built particularly large specimen for the breed & the dam small & slight, the kittens of such a coupling are equally likely to carry his genetic just as much as her own.
+As large kittens may be a struggle for her to birth, this would be highly likely to lead to the need for urgent emergency veterinary intervention.
+If the Tom/stud is an already proven male the size of kittens he has fathered with other females will need to be taken into consideration.

 Feeding for the healthy pregnancy & beyond.

-Transitioning the cat from its normal adult complete food to either a kitten, queen or mother & baby complete food is the best diet at this time since all these foods have been formulated to provide this nutritional support.
-The queen should remain on this nutrient load long after she has successfully weaned her kittens since her body will need this nutrient-loaded food to help her to recover lost condition.
+If the cat is fed with commercially produced food, transitioning her from her normal adult complete food to either a kitten or mother & baby complete food is the best carried out prior to her matings.
+These foods are formulated to provide the ideal nutritional support with the queen remaining on this food for an extended period after successful weaned of her kittens to allow for her body to recover lost condition.

 Food Transitions in Pregnancy